jkkummerfeld/text2sql-data/data/README.md

 Symbol             | Type              | Meaning
 ------------------ | ----------------- | -----------------------------
-query-split        | string            | Whether this is a training, development or test query sentences          | list of mappings  | - sentences/question-split | string            | Whether this is a training, development or test question sentences/text           | string            | The text of the question, with variable names sentences/variables      | mapping           | Mapping from variable names to values sql                | list of strings   | SQL queries with variable names.
+query-split        | string            | Whether this is a training, development or test query [large datasets] or the split number for 10-fold cross validation [small datasets] sentences          | list of mappings  | - sentences/question-split | string            | Whether this is a training, development or test question [large datasets] or the split number for 10-fold cross validation [small datasets] sentences/text           | string            | The text of the question, with variable names sentences/variables      | mapping           | Mapping from variable names to values sql                | list of strings   | SQL queries with variable names.
 Note - we only use the first query, but retain the variants for completeness (e.g. using joins vs. conditions).